haydarkadioglu/sorting-algorithms/README.md

 - Recursive call visualization
 - Detailed status information

+### Bubble Sort

+Bubble Sort is a simple comparison-based sorting algorithm that:

+1. **Compares Adjacent Elements**: Goes through the list comparing neighboring elements
+2. **Swaps if Necessary**: Swaps elements if they are in the wrong order
+3. **Bubbles Up**: Larger elements "bubble" to the end of the array
+4. **Repeats Passes**: Continues until no more swaps are needed

+**Visualization Features**:
+- Color-coded elements (comparing, swapping, sorted)
+- Step-by-step comparison process
+- Pass-by-pass visualization
+- Early termination when sorted

+### Selection Sort

+Selection Sort is a simple comparison-based sorting algorithm that:

+1. **Divides Array**: Splits the array into sorted and unsorted parts
+2. **Finds Minimum**: Finds the smallest element in the unsorted part
+3. **Swaps Elements**: Swaps the minimum with the first unsorted element
+4. **Moves Boundary**: Expands the sorted part by one element

+**Visualization Features**:
+- Color-coded elements (current position, minimum, comparing, sorted)
+- Step-by-step minimum finding process
+- Clear boundary between sorted and unsorted parts
+- Detailed comparison explanations

+### Merge Sort

+Merge Sort is an efficient divide-and-conquer algorithm that:

+1. **Divides**: Splits the array into two halves recursively
+2. **Conquers**: Sorts each half independently
+3. **Combines**: Merges the sorted halves back together
+4. **Guarantees**: Consistent O(n log n) performance in all cases

+**Visualization Features**:
+- Color-coded subarrays (left, right, merged)
+- Step-by-step divide and conquer process
+- Clear merge operation visualization
+- Recursive call tracking

+### Insertion Sort

+Insertion Sort is a simple and intuitive algorithm that:

+1. **Starts Small**: Considers the first element as sorted
+2. **Takes Next Element**: Picks the next unsorted element
+3. **Finds Position**: Compares and finds the correct insertion position
+4. **Shifts Elements**: Moves larger elements one position right
+5. **Inserts**: Places the element in its correct position

+**Visualization Features**:
+- Color-coded elements (current, comparing, shifting, sorted)
+- Step-by-step insertion process
+- Clear boundary between sorted and unsorted parts
+- Detailed shifting visualization

 ## Contributing

 Contributions are welcome!
 The modular architecture makes it easy to add new algorithms: